cheezig/PlixColors/README.md

 # PlixColors
- adds colors to your among us
+ adds new colors to your among us, Every player in the lobby must be using BetterColorsPlus